Preoccupied with Material Goods

 Dear reader,

-Thank you for your understanding, and I am grateful for your efforts in spreading the message of faith and love!
+I appreciate your understanding and your efforts in spreading the message of faith and love!